 Pediatric genetic counselors are health care professionals with specialized graduate degrees and have experience in the areas of medical genetics and counseling.
 They work with other members of the health care team to inform and support individuals and families concerned with genetic disorders or birth defects or those at risk for a variety of inherited conditions.

-The Beaumont Children's Hospital Genetics Clinic is located in the Pediatric Subspecialty clinic at Beaumont, Royal Oak, in the Medical Office Building, Suite 707.
-To schedule an appointment or for more information, call 248-551-0487.
+The Beaumont Children's Hospital Genetics Clinic is located in the Medical Office Building on the Beaumont Hospital – Royal Oak campus, Suite 302.
+To schedule an appointment or for more information, call 248-551-4363.

 Schedule an Appointment